 If allowed to stand, President Trump's emergency declaration would create an extraordinarily dangerous precedent.
-In the future, presidents would know that they could invoke emergency powers to address even chronic or routine problems, and that they could use those powers to take actions for which Congress has expressly withheld consent.
-In other words, where emergency powers exist that could resolve a policy dispute with Congress, there would be nothing to stop a president from deploying them, and it would require a veto-proof majority of Congress to put an end to the contested policy.
-This would fundamentally upset the balance of power between the president and Congress.
-It would also undermine one of the basic principles of democracy: that the policies pursued by our government are those approved by a majority of Congress, not those that Congress cannot muster a supermajority to reject.
+In the future, presidents would know that they could invoke emergency powers to address even longstanding problems, and that they could use those powers to take actions for which Congress has expressly withheld consent.
+In other words, where

 Moreover, the next time a president decides to declare an emergency for political reasons, he or she could invoke powers far more potent than the one that President Trump has invoked here.
 The Brennan Center has catalogued 123 statutory provisions that become available to presidents when they declare a national emergency.
 Ninety-six of these require nothing more than the president's signature.
-Twelve contain a de minimis restriction, such as a requirement than an agency head certify the necessity of the measure (something the president could simply order the agency head to do).
+Twelve contain a de minimis restriction, such as a requirement that an agency head certify the necessity of the measure (something the president could simply order the agency head to do).
 Only fifteen of these powers contain a more substantive restriction, such as a requirement that the emergency have certain specified effects.
 See Goitein, Trump's Hidden Powers, supra; A Guide to Emergency Powers, supra.